QUALITY IMPROVEMENT POLICY

 5.5 Statistical analysis will be carried out against agreed criteria which will incorporate performance indicators.

 5.6 Review will be supported by analysis of student, employer and stakeholder views and perception gathered via a range of means including questionnaires, surveys, focus groups, employers’ fora and at review meetings.
-In Higher Education, review will also be supported by the HE Review Board (Student Feedback and Resources) and, on University accredited programmes, by bi-annual Course Boards.
+In Higher Education, review will also be supported by the HE Review Boards and by bi-annual Course Boards.

 5.7 The outcome of these processes will provide information: